-GoNEXUS is a 4-year Horizon 2020 project supported by the European Commission.
+GoNEXUS is a 4-year (until may 2025) Horizon 2020 project supported by the European Commission.
 Through 8 in-depth case studies using river basins in Europe and Africa, its researchers will collaborate with stakeholders to re-balance water, food, energy, and ecosystems.
 The data from these case studies will be used to create scenarios for future impacts on the global and continental levels as well as for the climate and policy areas.
 GoNEXUS will develop an evaluation framework to design and assess innovative solutions for an efficient and sustainable coordinated governance of the water-energy-food-ecosystem nexus.

 Over the course of the project, GoNEXUS researchers will carry out 8 case studies.
 6 will examine river basins in Europe and Africa, while the other 2 will look into the global and continental (EU) factors related to the WEFE nexus.
 The results from each of those studies will form the basis of the discussions for the nexus dialogues, a series of workshops held with stakeholders throughout the project.
 The data collected will also feed into the future scenarios.